 In addition to fraud risk there is also compliance risk, i.e., not complying with laws and regulations.
-Failure to comply with any laws and regulations could lead to disciplinary action, instructions from the Dutch Central Bank ("DNB") or the Netherlands Authority for the Financial Markets ("AFM"), the imposition of fines, revocation of a licence, permission or authorisation necessary for the conduct of the VIVAT Group's business and/or civil liability, all or any of which could have a materially adverse effect on the VIVAT Group's business, revenues, results, financial condition and prospects.
+Failure to comply with any laws and regulations could lead to disciplinary action, instructions from the Dutch Central Bank ("DNB"), the Dutch Authority for the Financial Markets ("AFM") or the Dutch Data Protection Authority ("DPA"), the imposition of fines, revocation of a license, permission or authorisation necessary for the conduct of the VIVAT Group's business and/or civil liability, all or any of which could have a materially adverse effect on the VIVAT Group's business, revenues, results, financial condition and prospects.
 Laws and regulations applied at a national level generally grant supervisory authorities broad administrative discretion over the VIVAT Group's activities, including the power to limit or restrict business activities.
 It is possible that laws and regulations governing the VIVAT Group's business or particular products and services could be adopted, amended or interpreted in a manner that has a material adverse effect on the VIVAT Group's business, revenues, results, financial condition and prospects.